Updated December 2025

 • Small class sizes enabling personalized attention

-• 92% job placement rate with competitive salaries
+• with competitive salaries

 Why Ranked #2

 UC Irvine's IT master's program benefits significantly from its location in Orange County's tech corridor, providing students with exceptional internship and job opportunities at companies like Blizzard Entertainment, Western Digital, and numerous Silicon Beach startups.
 The program's strength lies in its research focus, with faculty conducting cutting-edge work in cybersecurity, human-computer interaction, and distributed systems.
-Students gain hands-on experience through capstone projects with industry partners, and the program maintains a 92% job placement rate.
+Students gain hands-on experience through capstone projects with industry partners, and the program maintains a rate.

 #3ABET Accredited